 - There are lots of very tiny things that can make a big difference.
 Once you figure out what those tiny things are, then getting clients becomes much easier – if not immediate – and more valuable.

-If I could go back in time and talk to myself about when I was first starting my career as an insurance agent in Singapore, I would have told myself that not everything was going to be easy.
+If I could go back in time and talk to myself when I was first starting my career as an insurance agent, I would have told myself that not everything was going to be easy.
 Sure, I was excited to start my career and I had a lot of motivation to move up, but I would have told myself that if I wanted to get to where I wanted to go, I had to work hard and not just expect it to be handed to me.
 I would have told myself that if things got really hard, I had to keep going because the only way to get anywhere in this world is to keep pushing and moving forward.
 I would have told myself that if I wanted something badly enough, I had to go out and get it because no one was going to hand it to me.
 I would have told myself that the only way to do great things is to put in the hard work and if I was willing to, the rewards will be amazing.